Microsoft Software Audit Defense – Microsoft SAM Audit “True-Ups”

 How to hire a software audit lawyer

 Important: There seems to be new law firms with limited experience jumping into this space.
-Before you hire any IP law firm check them out on AVVO (we have 18 customer reviews as of this blog post).
+Before you hire any IP law firm check them out on AVVO (we have 30 customer reviews as of this blog post).
 What is their lawyer ranking?
 How many years have they been handling software audits?
 How many cases have they handled?
 What types of successes have they had?
 Also check out their law firm website.
 It if looks like something that was put up in the last thirty days to one year (you can check out their domain name on the WHOIS lookup to see how long they have been around).
-Do not be fooled by an inexperienced firm that seeks to convince you that they have handled a few cases in the software arena.
+Do not be fooled by an inexperienced law firm that seeks to convince you that they have handled a few cases in the software arena.
 We believe we are the best mix of experience, results, service and passion to help you protect your business!
+Call (877) 276-5084 to learn more about our flat rate fee programs.

 Latest posts by Vondran Legal - Business, Real Estate, Insurance, Technology & Civil Litigation Counsel (see all)